magepages/mpdocs/docs/shipping-restriction/index.md

 ## Overview

 In fact, shop owners often would like to limit the shipping methods based on specific condition such as the storeview, customer group, cart condition, product attributes, time limit or the compatibility with sales rules.
-Thanks to ơMageplaza Shipping Restriction(https://www.mageplaza.com/magento-2-shipping-restriction/) extension, your store will be able to perform this and take full control of shipping methods and improve sales efficiency.
+Thanks to [Mageplaza Shipping Restriction](https://www.mageplaza.com/magento-2-shipping-restriction/) extension, your store will be able to perform this and take full control of shipping methods and improve sales efficiency.

 The Shipping Restriction module is fully compatible with [Mageplaza's One Checkout Step](https://www.mageplaza.com/magento-2-one-step-checkout-extension/).